Aphalara itadori: Breeding

-Aphalara itadori grows from egg to adult in 5 nymph phases over 33 days at 23 °C. Overwintering adults survive in conifer tree bark.
+Aphalara itadori grows from egg to adult in 5 nymph phases over 33 days at 23 C. Overwintering adults survive in conifer tree bark.
 Once females are fully grown they can produce a mean of 637 eggs ± 121.96(±1SE, n = 11) with a mean period of production at 37.5 days ± 5.85 days (±1SE, n = 11).
 Adult psyllids can live up to 67 days.

 Feeding

-Aphalara itadori specializes in feeding on Japanese knotweed, Fallopia spp., giant knotweed, Bohemian knotweed and Himalayan knotweed - the hybrid of giant and Japanese knotweed.
+Aphalara itadori specializes in feeding on Japanese knotweed, Fallopia spp., giant knotweed, Bohemian knotweed and Himalayan knotweed—the hybrid of giant and Japanese knotweed.

 Effects on knotweed

-Presently, 180 species of arthropod exist that exhibit a predatorial behavior to Fallopia spp..
+Presently, 180 species of arthropod exist that exhibit a predatorial behavior to Fallopia spp.
 Fallopia spp. are species of concern due to their aggressive nature and destruction they cause to natural environments.
 Specifically, knotweed species have been seen to disrupt riparian habitats and lead to the degradation of waterways they invade.

 Currently, Aphalara itadori is the only arthropod that has been extensively studied and proven to possess qualities needed in an effective biological control agent for the control of invasive knotweed species.
 This is why it has been approved for release in the European Union.
-A four-year study in England and Wales found that the insects limited the growth of knotweed and did not breed successfully on ninety nearby native species, including the related species rhubarb, although it wasn't clear whether the insect colonies would be able to survive over the winter.
+A four-year study in England and Wales found that the insects limited the growth of knotweed and did not breed successfully on ninety nearby native species, including the related species rhubarb, although it was not clear whether the insect colonies would be able to survive over the winter.

 After extensive research, Aphalara itadori has been shown to defoliate knotweed species substantially.
 The psyllid individuals feed on the knotweed's meristem.
 As a result of this feeding the leaves are left twisted and bound together.
 The deformity caused by Aphalara itadori feeding reduces the photosynthetic rate, competitive ability, growth, and total leaf area.
 They deplete the energy supply of knotweed reducing the growth and root storage.
 This damage prevents the knotweed from growing back.

-Studies have indicated that A.itadori release would result in extensive Fallopia spp. defoliation on above and below-ground biomass.
+Studies have indicated that A. itadori release would result in extensive Fallopia spp. defoliation on above and below-ground biomass.
 Grevstad et al., 2013, showed more than a 50% reduction in biomass after 50 days on F. sachalinensis and F. x bohemica.

 However, A release would not be entirely risk free.
 Some individuals of A. itadori displayed characteristics of an ability to adapt and grow on non-target plants.
 However, the fitness level of these individuals was near zero and may result in behavioral avoidance instead.